AndersGMadsen/bayesian-state-space-models/README.md

 - unscented.ipynb: Demonstration of the unscented Kalman filter and the unscented RTS smoother
 - particle.ipynb: Demonstration of the particle filter
 - parzen.ipynb: Demonstration of the Parzen particle filter
+- number_particles.ipynb: Experiment MSE vs. number of particles
+- measurement_noise_illustration.ipynb: demo of how different methods work with different measurements distributions.
+- tracks.ipynb: Shows the tracks used in the project.

 #### examples